Auckland Zoo: History and major events

-During 1962 and 1963 a mysterious skin ailment afflicted the polar bears and would not respond to treatment.
+During 1962-63, a mysterious skin ailment afflicted the polar bears and would not respond to treatment.
 Two adult males, Natuk and Brunus and an adult female Natasha had to be euthanised.
 Natasha was the mother of the only cub to survive to adulthood in the seventy years Auckland Zoo exhibited polar bears.
-His name was Chimo and he was born in the early sixties.
+His name was Chimo and he was born in the early-1960s.
 This period also saw the arrival of many new animals, including a pregnant zebra, a female giraffe Anita, a pair of Bengal tigers, two young polar bears, a giant anteater, two capuchin monkeys, and four spider monkeys.
 The giraffe herd and spider monkey troop at the zoo today are descended from these imports.

 Improvement of the buildings, exhibits and processes of the zoo were showing results, with old cages and aviaries demolished and new gardens planted.
 However, the most important undertaking was the formulation of a 25-year plan by the Council including an expansion into Western Springs park and a move to natural, moated, barless enclosures.

-In September 1965 the zoo's star elephant Jamuna died.
-She was believed to be approximately 50 years old and had carried over 750,000 guests.
-Less than a year later in May 1966 a visitor to the zoo decided to climb a safety barrier and the orangutan, Turvey grabbed him through a bar, biting him.
-The man received only minor wounds thanks to the intervention of a keeper who happen to be passing by.
+In September 1965, the zoo's star elephant Jamuna died.
+She was believed to be approximately fifty years old and had carried over 750,000 guests.
+Less than a year later, in May 1966, a visitor to the zoo decided to climb a safety barrier and the orangutan, Turvey grabbed him through a bar; biting him.
+The man received only minor wounds thanks to the intervention of a keeper who happened to be passing by.

 The following year included a great number of new animal arrivals again.
-Including Indian antelope, white tailed deer and Barbary sheep from Taronga Zoo, 23 keas from the South Island (two of which went to Dallas Zoo for three armadillos), 20 Australian lizards and two black leopard cubs.
+Including Indian antelope, white-tailed deer and Barbary sheep from Taronga Zoo, 23 keas from the South Island (two of which went to Dallas Zoo for three armadillos), 20 Australian lizards and two black leopard cubs.
 In April 1968, Ma Schwe, a female elephant came as a replacement for Jamuna.

-The end of the 1960s saw a long term plan for where the zoo's administration, collection and grounds were headed.
+The end of the 1960s saw a long-term plan for where the zoo's administration, collection and grounds were headed.
 The zoo's original entrance on Old Mill Road (which had been in use since 1922) was closed with a side entrance opening on Motions Road.